How Do I

 Yes.
 If a minor is involved in a legal claim, it may be considered as a way to resolve the conflict.
 The court may decide to appoint a legal guardian to take charge of the structured settlement until the child involved reaches legal age.

-To liquidate a settlement with these stipulations it's necessary to contact our brokers and have them estimate the validity of the sale.
+To liquidate a settlement with these stipulations it's necessary to contact our brokers and have them estimate the validity of the sale and the time frame for the settlement process.
 You can get a free quote today and understand all the options you have and the rights of the minor involved by calling 888-404-4242.

 Please check the internal revenue code to verify if you will owe taxes if you do cash out your account per state rules.